dallmeyer/OG-OrbHunt/README_JAK2.md

   - LESS SLIP - Jak gets standpoints on most surfaces that he would normally slip off (just not steep surfaces/walls)
   - SPIDERMAN - Jak gets standpoints on any surface/wall
 - HOVER RESTRICTION - when enabled, the game enforces that *only* the yellow/gold Orbs can be picked up by hovering.
 For any other Orbs, there is a 1m cooldown window after hovering during which you cannot collect the non-hover Orbs.
 Collecting a hover Orb will instantly clear the cooldown window.

-## Side Missions
-- You can still collect orbs from side missions like the original game, and they DO count towards the per-level HUD counters
-- When you activate a side mission, you will notice that the "open orbs" despawn - this is intentional to avoid any issues with level load slots
-  - Once the side mission is no longer active, the open orbs should respawn.
-- Note that the Stadium levels DO have open orbs, but they won't be spawned/cannot be collected while the race side missions are active.
-You'll have to find a way to load these levels without the race side missions being activated in order to get the open orbs 😉